davetayls/davetayls.github.com/_posts/2018-05-20-fp-ts-01-working-with-nullable-values.md

 related: exploring-fp-ts
 categories:
  - exploring-fp-ts
- - power-of-typescript
  - typescript
  - javascript
+ - functional
 ---

-It's such a pain dealing with values which could be undefined or null.
+It's such a pain dealing with values which could be `null` or `undefined`.
 I like to get rid of the potential for them as much as possible when designing interfaces but there is no escaping it sometimes.
 I hate it even more when you have a set of them, which you need to check before moving on.

 {% include components__SeriesPosts.html %}